The 7 Best Dog Nail Clippers Australia: Tested & Evaluated 2023

 There are two main types of nail clippers: scissor clippers and guillotine clippers.

 Scissor clippers are used like grooming scissors.
 You squeeze the blade around the dog’s claw and snip as you would with a normal pair of scissors.

 Guillotine clippers work a little differently.
 You place the edge of the nail you want to cut into the hole at the tip of the tool.
 When you squeeze the handle, a blade will push forward and slice across the nail in one clean swoop.

-Some models have safety stop blades to prevent over-cutting.
+Our experts want to mention that some models have safety stop blades to prevent over-cutting.
 Having extremely sharp blades also add to the general safety of the product.
 If the blades are dull, it will be tougher to get through your dog’s nail.
 This risks sudden slips or hangnails.

 Following on from the sharpness, the materials used to make up dog claw clippers are important.
 You want durable, reliable materials like stainless steel to ensure the strength and sharpness of the blade over time.